 - ‘We are all now connected by the Internet’ – Stephen Hawking.
 What does the future hold for humankind?

 - Family, Community, Nation, Commonwealth.
 What are the opportunities for shared, sustainable growth?

 Born on or after 2 June 2005 (under 14 years of age)

 - An overseas visitor is coming to your town for the first time.
 How would you connect with them?

 - A place I feel connected to.

-- The Commonwealth connects people across borders – what can we learn from our neighbours?
+- The Commonwealth connects people across borders – what can we learn from our neighbors?